-Representative Gabbard of Hawaii sponsored H.R.1249 while S.312 was sponsored by Oregonian Senator Merkley and cosponsored by both Massachusetts Senators Warren and Markey.
+Representative Gabbard [D-HI-2] sponsored H.R.1249 while S.312 was sponsored by Senator Merkley [D-OR] and cosponsored by both Massachusetts Senators Warren and Markey.
 President Trump announced February 1, 2019 that the US plans to withdraw from the Intermediate Nuclear Forces (INF) treaty with Russia.
 The bill would prevent building missiles that would be banned by the treaty and restates the US’s policy to uphold the INF treaty which America joined in 1970.
 In addition, this bill would make no funds available for the Department of Defense in the fiscal year 2020, or any year following, for the testing, development, etc. of any missile prohibited under the INF treaty.
-Here is a press release by Rep. Gabbard on this legislation to uphold the INF treaty and this is Senator Merkley’s press release on the bill.
+Here is a press release by Rep. Gabbard, while Sen. Merkley’s can be found here.

 Extension of New START Treaty – YES